Cybersecurity for remote work: protecting your distributed teams

 • Creating strong passwords

-Despite precautions, breaches can happen.
-A clear incident response plan ensures swift action:
+Even with precautions, breaches happen.
+A clear response plan minimizes damage:

-1. Isolate affected systems to prevent further damage.
+1. Isolate affected systems to stop further attacks.

 3. Reset compromised credentials and revoke suspicious access.